tamucybersec/tamuhack2022-ctf/forensics/stegosaurus/README.md

 # Stegosaurus

 ## Description
-Steghide the Stegosaurus is hiding something behind him with his strange aluring uwu face...
+Steghide the Stegosaurus is hiding something behind him with his strange alluring uwu face...
 Can you find it?

 ## Hint

-The species name in all lower case is the key
+The species name in all lowercase is the key.

 ## Solution